hector-walker6kqj/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine which tasks are most important and which can be completed later.
 Then, break down each task into smaller, manageable steps.
 By organizing your code and your workflow, you will find it easier to understand and maintain your project.

 Remember to take breaks and avoid multitasking, as this can lead to distractions and decreased productivity.
 Use version control and documentation to keep your codes organized and easy to find.
 Finally, always be open to learning new skills and adapting to new technologies, which will make you a better programmer and help your projects succeed.

+# 2024-01-15
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive to write clean, concise, and easily understandable code.
+Avoid unnecessary complexity and over-engineering.
+Remember that code is read far more often than it's written, so aim for readability and maintainability.
+Always consider the bigger picture and potential future changes when crafting your solution."

+"In addition, 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing correct and clear code first, then optimize only where and when necessary, backed by data and profiling.
+Lastly, embrace version control, testing, and continuous learning; they are as integral to successful programming as the code itself."